Synthesis-Collective/HalgarisConsistentRPGLoot/README.md

   - **RandomSeed:**
     - Default: `42`
     - Basically a Key to make the randomness repeatable.
+  - **Generation Mode:**
+    - `GenerateRarities` **(Default)**
+      - Generates and distributes the various enchantments as by the settings in the next section.
+    - `JustDistributeEnchantments`
+      - As the name implies only distributes enchantments, so that each weapon has each enchantment once.
+      - With this selected the following settings can be ignored.
   - **Only process constructible equipment:**
     - Default: `On`
     - Only items that are referenced in crafting and tampering recipes get processed and enchanted.
+  - **LeveledList Flags List:**
+    - Information about those flags can be found on [en.uesp.net](https://en.uesp.net/wiki/Skyrim:Leveled_Lists) (they are lightly different named) and [ck.uesp.net](https://ck.uesp.net/wiki/LeveledItem)
+    - `CalculateFromAllLevelsLessThanOrEqualPlayer`
+      - Default: `On`
+      - Default because it is present in Vanilla enchanted Leveled Lists
+    - `CalculateForEachItemInCount`
+      - Default: `On`
+      - Default because it it present in Vanilla enchanted Leveled Lists
+    - `UseAll`
+      - Default: `Off`
+    - `SpecialLoot`
+      - Default: `Off`
   - **Untouchable Equipment Keywords:**
     - Keywords that are on unique and/or incompatible items
     - Defaults: